zhaojanelle/ecommerce-pattern-library/patterns/cards/README.md

 banner-product: |
   This is the main banner that goes on top of a product listing page.

+product-id: |
+  This is a plant care ID that you put below the product banner on the product listing page.
 ---

 The cards provide a way for us to highlight important pieces of information & separate them from basic body content.
 They are also action oriented.